aakankshajain/OnlineLibrarySystem/java_technologies_overview/JAX-RS.md

 JAX-RS is a java based API which makes easier to develop rest web servies by using a lot of annotations.
 ### What REST  is :

-REST is an architecture where some resources(methods) are present at server side.And client has access to use those resources and perform some operations.
+REST is an architecture where resources which are present at server side can be accessible by client.Resources are like object of OOP.
 Some HTTP methods are used for this purpose.
 Like GET(provides a read only access to resources),POST(To update existing resources),PUT(To create new resources),DELETE(To delete resources),OPTIONS

 ###RESTful webservices :